Neglected gravestones over Memorial Day. No flowers, no one to remember.

 The brothers were ages 22, 21, and 20.

-Even though no one has recently remembered the Wilson family for Memorial Day, we must never forget the price that our freedoms cost this one Dallas County family.
+Even though no one has recently remembered the Wilson family for Memorial Day, we must never forget the price that our freedoms cost this one Dallas County, Iowa, family.